 The rural credit activities are shared by both formal and informal financiers.
-The lending activities of institutional lenders like commercial banks and co-operative societies are called formal source of credit.
-The lending activities of unorganized lenders like loan from Sahukars, individual money lenders, traders, friends and relatives are called informal sources of credit.
-The most important reason for continuation of informal credit in rural areas is that the financial institutions do not lend for non-productive consumption purposes like marriages, litigation, birth, and death, etc. Typically, it is possible to obtain loan from the informal sources for such nonproductive purposes.
+The lending activities of institutional lenders like commercial banks and co-operative societies are called the formal source of credit.
+The lending activities of unorganized lenders like the loan from Sahukars, individual money lenders, traders, friends, and relatives are called informal sources of credit.
+The most important reason for the continuation of informal credit in rural areas is that the financial institutions do not lend for non-productive consumption purposes like marriages, litigation, birth, and death, etc. Typically, it is possible to obtain the loan from the informal sources for such nonproductive purposes.
 There are generally no intricate and complicated rules governing the granting of loans by the informal money lenders.
 Informal sources of credit do not insist on punctual repayment as banks do.
 In many cases, there is no need to offer collateral security.
-Therefore, borrowers prefer informal source of credits despite the fact that the interest charged by private money lenders is exorbitantly high.
+Therefore, borrowers prefer the informal source of credits despite the fact that the interest charged by private moneylenders is exorbitantly high.

 The study of suicide cases of the farmers reveals that the farmers who have borrowed money from private money lenders over a period of time unable to repay the loan and exorbitant interest charged on the loan amount.
-Unfortunately, such incidents of using borrowed money for non-productive purposes drag them into tight grip of money lenders.
-In majority of cases farmers across the country choose suicide to dealing with money lenders trying to recover their dues.
-The other reasons are undue delay in payments by the factories/Mills to which the farmers have sold their produces or offer much lower price which even do not cover the production cost (ex: food grains, sugar cane, cotton etc.).
-The studies reveal that in most of the cases, non-repayment of borrowed money with interest or excessive delay in repayment leads to harassment from the private money lenders which force them to take extreme step.
+Unfortunately, such incidents of using borrowed money for non-productive purposes drag them into tight grip of moneylenders.
+In the majority of cases, farmers across the country choose suicide to deal with money lenders trying to recover their dues.
+The other reasons are undue delay in payments by the factories/Mills to which the farmers have sold their produces or offer much lower price which even does not cover the production cost (ex: food grains, sugarcane, cotton etc.).
+The studies reveal that in most of the cases, non-repayment of borrowed money with interest or excessive delay in repayment leads to harassment from the private money lenders which force them to take the extreme step.

 The challenges of banks in rural areas